luisfnqoliveira/cs447-1/_labs/01_solution.md

 ### Answer

-The Print Instruction system call.
+The Print Integer system call.

 {:.question}
 | **B.2: Update your program to output the hexadecimal number 0x4321 in base-10 in place of the "1234"**